 |3||INTMES31: The Digital Citizen: Mapping Spheres of Change i|

 * it is adivised to follow Humanities Lab course, or one of the other indicated methods courses.

 Imar de Vries, PhD

 New Media and Digital Culture

 Virtual 3D worlds and mobile telephony

 Social media, augmented realities

-Nina Köll is the Media Studies track coordinator at UCU and has her office in Newton–Ll.
+Nina Köll is the Media Studies track coordinator at University College Utrecht.
+Office: Newton–Ll.